Refuge Bay & America Bay: Calm Hawkesbury favourites

 Just nearby, America Bay offers a slightly more enclosed and intimate experience.

 Smaller and more tucked in, America Bay feels like a natural amphitheatre, surrounded by steep bushland slopes that reflect beautifully on the water.
-It’s especially popular with those who enjoy a quieter, more contained setting — perfect for relaxed evenings and gentle mornings.
+It is especially popular with guests who enjoy a quieter, more contained setting — perfect for relaxed evenings and gentle mornings.

-The sense of enclosure makes America Bay feel cosy and protected, and it’s often chosen by boaters who want a calm place to unwind without feeling exposed to passing traffic.
+The sense of enclosure makes America Bay feel cosy and protected, and it is often chosen by boaters who want a calm place to unwind without feeling exposed to passing traffic.

 Why people love America Bay